ywwg/art-guidelines/creativity_grant_application.md

 Attach (as a table) a rough timeline for your project.
 We want to know that you've thought through how long this will take to build.
 Include the required dates included in the Summary of Deadlines.

 #### Project Budget
-Attach a seperate table with a line item budget.
+Attach a seperate table with an itemized budget that lists all of your expected expenses (including material costs, equipment rentals, consumables, etc.)

+Please also list a separate table showing how you plan to cover these costs -- what portion of the expenses will be covered by the grant?
+How much from personal funds?

+You may provide several proposed funding models, one for each grant tier you apply for.
+Remember -- you can apply for multiple funding tiers, but there is no partial funding.

 #### Project Placement
 Where would you like your project to be placed?
 Priority will be given to returning projects.

 #### Leave No Trace Plan
-What's your LNT plan?
+Please describe your LNT Plan.